dofinator/python_eksamen_backend/README.md

  - We would have liked to implement a feature where not only the price was predicted, but also where five    similar houses was found in relation to the user house.
  - We would have liked to visualize more data from our dataset
  - We would have liked to test out more machine learning models.
+ - We would have liked to implement error handling

 ### List of Challenges
  - Webscraping